Alan MacMasters hoax: Origins

 On 6 February 2012, University of Surrey aerospace engineering student Alan MacMasters was at a university lecture on dynamics where the class was warned not to use Wikipedia as a source.
-Additionally, the lecturer pointed out that his friend, named Maddy Kennedy, had edited the Wikipedia article about toasters, falsely claiming he was the inventor.
+Additionally, the lecturer pointed out that his friend, Maddy Kennedy, had edited the Wikipedia article about toasters, falsely claiming he was the inventor.

 After the lecture, Alan and his friends visited the toaster article on Wikipedia, where one of them, Alex, edited the article to replace the lecturer's friend's name with Alan MacMasters, claiming he invented the toaster in Edinburgh, Scotland, in 1893.

-A year later, Alex contemplated the extent to which he could escalate the prank.
-In February 2013, he created an article dedicated to Alan MacMasters, including an image of himself manipulated to resemble a 19th-century photograph, and published it on Wikipedia.
+In February 2013, Alex escalated the hoax by creating an article dedicated to Alan MacMasters, including an image of himself manipulated to resemble a 19th-century photograph.
 Alex and other editors extended and embellished the fictitious biography over time.

 In the article, Alex mentioned that the product was not commercially successful.
 He also attributed the invention of the electric kettle to MacMasters and suggested that the toaster had contributed to one of Britain's earliest fatal appliance fires.
 One fabricated anecdote recounted a woman whose kitchen table caught fire after the toaster's heating elements melted.
 Another falsehood he added was that MacMasters had assisted in developing lighting systems for the London Underground.

 Impact

 While the article had started out as a jest, many people and organisations accepted its claims as fact and perpetuated the false story.
 This created a case of circular reporting, as Alex and others then used these sources citing MacMasters as the inventor of the toaster to prop up the false information on Wikipedia.
 Others repeating the story included newspapers such as The Scotsman and The Mirror, as well as government bodies and museums.
+Several books in multiple languages named MacMasters as the inventor.

-More than twelve books in multiple languages named MacMasters as the inventor.
 A primary school in Scotland dedicated a day to MacMasters.
 In a response to a request for nominations from the Bank of England, MacMasters was nominated to appear on a £50 note, and was preselected as one of the 989 eligible names out of 227,299 nominations.
 During the 2014 Scottish independence referendum, Scottish Government-funded organisations cited Alan's story as evidence of how an independent Scotland could succeed.
 During an appearance on the BBC cooking show Great British Menu, chef Scott Smith created a dessert in honor of MacMasters.